JISH191853/hello-world/README.md

 # hello-world
-just a repository
+just a repository to
-do forhacktoberfest
+do for hacktoberfest-2019